sagecapricorn/sagecapricorn.github.io/clevergretel.md

 By Jennifer Dotson

-Recipient of Journal of Modern Poetry First Book Award and published by Chicago Poetry Presss in April 2013.
+Published by Chicago Poetry Presss in April 2013.

 ![Clever Gretel](images/clevergretelcover.jpg)